Geography of Prizren: Geographical characteristics

-Geographical and regional position of Prizren can bestly be examined with analysis of his position in relation to Kosovo, and Dukagjini’s area.
+Geographical and regional position of Prizren can best be examined with analysis of his position in relation to Kosovo, and Dukagjini’s area.
 Kosovo contains areas of Kosovo and Dukagjini.

 Good geographical position, regional and rich natural resources, historical wealth of cultural artifacts form the basis of tourism development in the municipality of Prizren.
 Prizren is an ancient city located along Sharr Mountains and along the river Lumbardhi.
 The topography of Prizren has got a corrugated structure.
 Elevation ranges from 300 to 2,600 m within the boundaries.
 While the city center is focused on flat surfaces, hilly topography is observed along the western side, especially along the eastern side.

 Forest surfaces in Prizren are rich with endemic plant reserves especially the Bosnian pine.
 Forest surfaces in the National Park "Sharri Mountains " are known with natural values.
 The total area of the municipality of Prizren is 63,986 ha.
 53% of this surface is agricultural land, 39% of forests and 8% others.